RajeshB24/deepdive/README.md

 This approach takes advantage of distinct properties of a tree and neural network.
 It has tendency to overfit but multiple parameters can be tuned to achieve better generalization.
-This model has a provision to stack predictions from other models(currently available only for regression).
+This model has a provision to stack predictions from other models(currently stacking is only available for regression).

 **deepforest**: This algorithm builds multiple deepnets/deeptrees from which either best deepnet can be selected by passing all variable and